pycom/pycom-micropython-sigfox/util_lbt_test/readme.md

 2. Dependencies
 ----------------

-- A SX1301AP2 Ref Design board with its FPGA programmed with LBT feature
+A SX1301AP2 Ref Design board with its FPGA programmed with LBT feature

 3. Usage
 ---------

-Before running the util_lbt_test application, the concentrator MUST be first started with the HAL, using for example util_pkt_logger or the packet forwarder.
+Before running the util_lbt_test application, the concentrator MUST be first started with the HAL, using for example util_pkt_logger or the packet forwarder with LBT feature disabled, as the util_lbt_test will configure it.

 For a description of the command line options available:
 ./util_lbt_test -h